hoodiecrow/ConsTcl/README.md

 **expand-macro**

 Macros that rewrite expressions into other, more concrete expressions is one of Lisp's strong points.
 This interpreter does macro expansion, but the user can't define new macros--the ones available are hardcoded in the code below.

+`expand-macro` only takes the environment as a parameter, but internally it uses variable sharing to get the expression it is to process.
+It shares the variables `op` and `args` with its caller, `eval`. `op` is used to delegate to the correct expansion procedure, and the value of `args` is passed to the expansion procedures.
+In the end, the expanded expression is passed back to `eval` by assigning to `op` and `args`.

 <table border=1><thead><tr><th colspan=2 align="left">expand-macro (internal)</th></tr></thead><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>the empty list</td></tr></table>